Cane Toad Influenza-like Virus

 Luckily, a vaccine is already in development[1].

-Since April 2024, 41 human cases of avian influenza A(H5) virus infection have been reported in the United States; 21 in total since 2022.
-19 of these cases were associated with exposure to H5N1 bird flu-infected poultry and 21 were associated with exposure to sick or infected dairy cows.
+[Update 18 November 2024] Since April 2024, 53 human cases of avian influenza A(H5N1) virus infection have been reported in the United States.
+21 of these cases were associated with exposure to H5N1 bird flu-infected poultry, 31 were associated with exposure to sick or infected dairy cows, and one case of unknown origin.
 See here.

 [1] Beukenhorst et al: A pan-influenza monoclonal antibody neutralizes H5 strains and prophylactically protects through intranasal administration in Science Reports - 2024